 One arm of wood, legs replaced by a reel and the only memory of her hair being the stamps tape have left behind.
 Or is it tape?
 I’d have felt rude asking her.
 She shimmers regardless, multiple materials of different feels and colours adorn her and, her porcelain complexion is made only the more striking by the crayon scrawled across her face.
 Light orange under the eyes, and a deep blue Z squarely on her forehead.
 Does it stand for Zan, or something else?
 Vanelope by day, Zorro by night.
 And, lest we forget the sieve that rests atop her head.

 She, a mannequin to be clear, sits, or rather rests, centre stage.
 The scenery to her act is a flourishing ecosystem of play.
 Cardboard boxes erected, decorated, abandoned and reinvented.
-What’s more, this ecosystem expands and contracts as the boxes and materials shift alongside the children’s play needs.
+What’s more, this ecosystem expands and contracts as the boxes and materials shift alongside the children’s adventure play needs.
 Like an organ or a city and, its life and death, its rise and fall, spans only two hours.
 It nearly expanded into Wilkos at one point.

 A New Friend